truenas/documentation/content/SCALEUIReference/Apps/_index.md

 The **Discover** screen displays **New & Updated Apps** application widgets for the official TrueNAS **Chart**, **Community**, and **Enterprise** train applications based on the **Trains** settings selected on the **[Edit Catalog](#edit-catalog-screen)** screen.
 First time SCALE installation includes the **Chart** catalog train.

-{{< trueimage src="/images/SCALE/23.10/AppsDiscoverScreen.png" alt="Applications Discover Screen" id="21: Applications Discover Screen" >}}
+{{< trueimage src="/images/SCALE/23.10/AppsDiscoverScreen.png" alt="Applications Discover Screen" id="Applications Discover Screen" >}}

 ### Discover Screen Header

 The breadcrumbs at the top of the header provide links to the previous or the main applications screen.
 Click a link to open that screen.

-{{< trueimage src="/images/SCALE/23.10/AppsDiscoverScreenHeaderAndSearch.png" alt="Apps Discover Screen Header and Search" id="22: Discover Screen Header and Search" >}}
+{{< trueimage src="/images/SCALE/23.10/AppsDiscoverScreenHeaderAndSearch.png" alt="Apps Discover Screen Header and Search" id="Discover Screen Header and Search" >}}

 **Custom App** opens the **[Install Custom App](#install-custom-app-screen)** screen.